Cirkit Designer Logo

 Pin Configuration and Descriptions

-The STM-32 NUCLEO-F401RE-KLA features Arduino Uno R3-compatible headers and ST morpho headers for extended functionality.
+The STM-32 NUCLEO-F401RE-KLA features two main pin headers: Arduino Uno R3-compatible headers and ST morpho headers.
 Below is a summary of the pin configuration:

 Arduino Uno R3-Compatible Header